-If you want to look into this a bit more before deciding to go ahead with the software, you can reach their website via the following link: https://stripe.com/gb
+If you want to look into this a bit more before deciding to go ahead with the software, visit their website & pricing packages here

 How do you integrate Stripe with Xero?

-To get Stripe connected, you’ll need to do this via your Xero Account.
-You can start in one of two places; either via the ‘Payment Services’ option in your Xero Settings or straight from an approved invoice.
+To connect with Stripe, you will need to do this via your Xero Account.
+You can start in two places via the ‘Payment Services’ option in your Xero settings or straight from an approved invoice.

 Let Xero create an account for these or click ‘edit’ when asked where Stripe fees should appear in Xero to choose an existing account.
 Finally, click ‘Connect Stripe to Xero’.
 You will then receive an email from Stripe to activate your account and complete your setup with them.

-If you’ve chosen to set up the Stripe connection via the payment settings instead, don’t forget to add it to a branding theme by clicking ‘manage themes’ and adding it as a credit card.
-You are now ready to receive payments for the online invoices you send to customers.
+If you have chosen to set up the Stripe connection via the payment settings instead, don’t forget to add it to ‘manage themes’ labelled as a credit card.
+You are now ready to receive payments from the online invoices you send customers.

-When your customer receives the invoice, they just need to click ‘pay now’ then follow the prompts to enter their credit or debit card information.
-The invoice will then be automatically marked as paid and the corresponding fee transaction will be created in Stripes software.
-Due to this, reconciliation is easy.
-In the bank account, you will receive the amount paid for your invoice minus the Stripe fee.
-As you reconcile the incoming money, you just need to match it against the invoice and make an adjustment for the Stripe fee.
+When your customer receives the invoice, they click ‘pay now’ following the prompts entering their credit or debit card information.
+The invoice will then be automatically marked as paid, and it will create the corresponding fee transaction in Stripes’ software, so reconciliation is easy.

 For example, say you make a payment from your business bank account for a train ticket.
 This would credit (come out of) your business bank account and debit (go into) your travel account.
-This travel account is a theoretical account and doesn’t exist beyond allowing you to record what that money was spent on.
-The same goes if you receive money from a sale to one of your clients.
+This travel account is a theoretical account and doesn’t exist beyond allowing you to record what money was spent.
+The same goes for receiving money from a sale to one of your clients.
 It will debit your bank account and credit your sales account.

-To help you understand how the Stripe integration process works in the background of Xero, the double entries for each stage have been included below to show this.
+We have included some steps below to help you understand how the Stripe integration process works in the background of Xero.
+The double entries for each stage have been included as well.